PayamZandiyeh/StereoFlouroscopyRegistration/README.md

 2) Open a terminal and move to this directory
 3) Install conda dependancies: `conda env create --file environment.yml`
 4) Activate you new found environment: `source activate reg`
+5) Install the package locally: `pip install -e .`
-5) If you are on mac, install one additional dependancy: `conda install python.app`
+6) If you are on mac, install one additional dependancy: `conda install python.app`

 Note: You will need to activate the `reg` environment for each terminal you use.